When submitting a tender, your ability to keep the buyer’s needs in mind can make or break your response.

 Never assume that the buyer knows you.
 Many people are part of the evaluation process, some who may know you and some who may not.
 Always explain what it is you will provide, how it will be provided, why this is the best solution, and most importantly, the benefit a buyer will receive upon taking up your offer.

 Communicating the value of your solution is just as important as understanding what the buyer is looking for.
 A winning tender response will always keep the buyer in mind.
-What is a buyer looking for from a potential supplier?
+So, remind yourself: what is a buyer looking for from a potential supplier?

 - Clear communication